In this lecture,

 is much less likely to have a life threatening lung injury,

-than somebody who's sitting both upright
+than somebody who's sitting bolt upright

 working really hard to breath and showing you a lot of effort.